jeremy-edward-bauerle/LegendSRD/edited-output/core/hand-edit.md

 weapon away from the wielder with Disarm Opponent, escaping with Slip Free, or cut himself free using Damage weapon.

-Grip (Unarmed) - As for Pin Weapon but requires that the limb used is not holding anything.
+**Grip (Unarmed)** - As for Pin Weapon but requires that the limb used is not holding anything.
 Being gripped prevents an opponent from disengaging by use of the Evade skill.
 Breaking free requires the spending of a CA and winning an Opposed Test of the Unarmed skill.

-Impale (Thrusting Weapons Only) - Weapons such as spears or daggers may impale.
+**Impale (Thrusting Weapons Only)** - Weapons such as spears or daggers may impale.
 Impaling weapons may roll damage twice with the attacker choosing which damage result to use for the attack.
 If armour is penetrated and damage results, then the attacker has the option of leaving the weapon in the wound, or to yank it free.
 Leaving the weapon in the wound inflicts a skill penalty; -10% per size category of the weapon (for example, -10% for small weapons such as arrows or daggers, -20% for medium weapons and so on).
 Successfully withdrawing an impaled weapon during melee costs a Combat Action and requires a successful Brawn roll.
-This causes

-                                                                                                         133

-       further injury to the same location equal to the normal damage roll for that weapon but without any Damage Modifier.
+This causes further injury to the same location equal to the normal damage roll for that weapon but without any Damage Modifier.
 Armour does not reduce withdrawal damage.
 Whilst it remains impaled, the attacker cannot use his impaling weapon for parrying.

-Maximise damage (Critical Success Only) - One of the weapon's dice automatically does maximum damage.
+**Maximise damage (Critical Success Only)** - One of the weapon's dice automatically does maximum damage.
 For example a warsword, which normally does 1D8 damage, would instead be treated as an 8 whereas a greatsword with 2D8 damage would inflict 1D8+8 damage.
 This does not affect the Damage Modifier of the attacker, which must be rolled separately.

-Stun Location (Bludgeon Weapons, Attacker Only) - Weapons such as maces, hammers and so on, can temporarily numb the location struck.
+**Stun Location (Bludgeon Weapons, Attacker Only)** - Weapons such as maces, hammers and so on, can temporarily numb the location struck.
 The defender must roll an opposed test of his Resilience vs. the original attack roll.
 If the defender fails, then a limb is rendered useless, a torso blow causes the foe to stagger winded (may only defend), or a head shot renders the foe unconscious.
 The duration of incapacitation is equal, in Combat Actions, to the damage that penetrated the armour.
 If no damage penetrated, then the impact was insufficient to stun.

-Sunder (Two-handed Weapons, Attacker Only) - Damages armour worn by the opponent.
+**Sunder (Two-handed Weapons, Attacker Only)** - Damages armour worn by the opponent.
 Apply the weapon damage (after reductions for parrying or magic) against the AP value of the armour.
 Any surplus damage in excess of the AP is then used to reduce the AP value of that armour location.
 If any damage remains after the armour has been reduced to zero AP, it carries